groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/10_CatchingErrors.md

 status:	in-progress
 description:	You can catch an error but you probably shouldn't.
 ...
 Before we go too far on this one please note that **errors indicate serious/abnormal problems and shouldn't be caught**.

 Errors are different to exceptions as they indicate a fundamental issue rather than a recoverable problem.
 It's highly unlikely you'll ever need to handle an error so treat it like a cold and don't try to catch one.
 They may "crash" your program but it's likely any treatment that you try to apply will make things worse.
+For example, if somehow you managed to catch a `java.lang.OutOfMemoryError`, how would you respond?

 >I was unsure if I should even include this section but feel it more useful to flag that, whilst you can handle errors, you probably shouldn't.